yjf-GitHub/yjf_repository/README.md

 ```

 ### Example 2
-Select another branch to compile
+Select another branch to compile,such as ar750s branch

 1. clone imagebuilder
 ```